 Peter White: Kalamazoo diabetes path study.

 Raina Khatri: what education researchers who develop new educational innovations do to increase the impact of their work?

 Ryan Clark: numerical simulation and modeling of combustion in scramjets.

 Timothy Clark: how do we make topological spaces?

 *Scholarships will be deposited in your student account before they are transferred to your personal account via direct deposit or a check.
-This procedure is subject to all University regulations regarding transfers.
+This procedure is subjected to all University regulations regarding transfers.